 How can you know a wedding venue is reliable?

 You can use your heart to help whittle down your preferred wedding venues down to a shortlist.
 But you should use your head to pick the final choice.
-Ask the tough questions – there’s a ton of things you should be asking, covered off in the Little White Wedding Planning Pack.
+Ask the tough questions – there’s a ton of things you should be asking, covered off in the Wedding Vendor Worksheets.
 Obviously don’t be a diva and throw your weight round – be polite – but also, be firm and get the reassurance you’re dealing with a reputable wedding venue.
-Check out the Southern Bride Verified wedding venue vendors as well – the top venues in their local area are listed here.
+Check out the Southern Bride Verified wedding venue vendors as well.

 The short answer is, it is probably going to be fine.
 But if it isn’t, your whole day could be a shambles – isn’t that a big enough deal to be sure?